DP WORLD

 When will the carbon insets be issued?

-Carbon insets will be issued quarterly – the first round of certificates were sent out in April 2025, second round will be July 2025, third round October 2025, and then January 2026.
+Carbon insets will be issued quarterly – the first round of certificates were sent out in April 2025, second round was July 2025, and will repeat quarterly until the end of the trial.

 How long are the carbon insets valid for?